donut-party/donut-docs-site/content/docs/system/_index.md

 `ds/signal` returns an updated system map (bound to `running-system`) which you then use when stopping the system with `(ds/signal running-system :stop)`.

-## Philosophical Woes Preamble
+## Philosophical Woes Preamble (Optional)

-In putting together learning materials for this library I've struggled more than usual with actually defining what the hell I'm even trying to talk about.
 To adequately explain what donut.system does and how it functions, we need to define terms like _system_, _component_, and _signal_, but it turns out this is very challenging.

-It's challenging because each word is actually used to refer to a number of related-but-slightly-different things that span a spectrum from abstract to concrete.
+It's challenging because each word is used to refer to a number of related-but-slightly-different things that span a spectrum from abstract to concrete.
 For example, there are at least three different ways to complete the sentence "A component is a ___" depending on what part of the abstraction